Table of contents

 NOTE—when you have a Team, Org Unit or Location added to the list, you can click Actions to convert this dynamic cluster into a list of the corresponding individuals.
 When you do this, the dynamic nature of the Team, Org Unit or Location is no longer maintained.

 System Administrators have the option to save lists of frequently-targeted custom groups as List Presets and have them available for future use.
-These lists can be managed in People and can be accessed in the Visibility settings for items in News, Classifieds, and Library.
+These lists can be managed in People and can be used when setting the visibility for items in News, Library, Events, and Listings.

 To create a new List Preset